Postdoctoral Research Fellows

 Matt Sehrsweeney (Undergraduate student, 2016-2018)

 As an undergraduate at UM, Matt conducted a survey to better understand the community relations between the Kluane Red Squirrel Project and the local community in the Yukon (published online here).
 Matt was also the head field technician for the Kluane Red Squirrel Project in Summer 2017 and even found time to publish his honors thesis project about the effects of stress on red squirrel vocalizations (see here).
 He is now a MSc. student in Conservation Ecology in the School for Environment and Sustainability at UM.
 Follow Matt on Twitter @msehrsweeney

 Dr. Freya van Kesteren (Postdoc, 2015-2017)

 Freya was a postdoc in the early stages of the Dantzer Lab studying the effects of maternal stress on offspring physiology.
-She is now working in scientific technical writing but still dreaming about squirrels.
+She is now working as a research technician at Michigan State University but still dreaming about squirrels.